Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/sdk-programming-guide/secure-channel-protocol-3.md

 leverage SCP03 as an added layer of defense.
 Additionally, several 'card management systems' use SCP03 to securely remotely manage devices.

+> [!NOTE]
+> SCP03 works only with SmartCard applications, namely PIV, OATH, and OpenPgp.
+> However, SCP03 is supported only on series 5 YubiKeys with firmware version 5.3
+> and later, and only the PIV application.

 ## Static Keys

 SCP03 relies on a set of shared, symmetric secret cryptographic keys, called the